RachelPotter/epidemic_network_game_manuscript_code/README.md

 # Epidemic Network Game (Manuscript and Code)
-Includes code in Matlab with a separate Readme.m file for its usage instructions
+Includes code in Matlab with a separate Readme.m file for its usage instructions.